-(MUST be completed in conjunction with Section I and/or Section II) ~Please print information~ manifestations of impairment which may inc suggesting drug or alcohol impairment; (b) a alcohol use; (d) recent changes in behavior the ervations regarding the Covered Employee's symptoms or lude: (a) any observable contemporaneous change in behavior my comments made by the employee; (c) specific signs of drug or hat have led up to your contemporaneous observations; and (e) the ed observations of drug or alcohol use.
-[Attach documentation, if etermination] Section IV evident/sign(s) that occurs that causes initiate a test; or For Section II, you will need to iden occur that causes you to test today), in impairment to initiate a test. ction III above: ify at least one (1) contemporaneous observations ( direct you to test today) regarding the manifestations of impairment to tify at least three (3) contemporaneous observations, (signs that a two (2) separate categories, regarding the manifestations of Obtain concurrence of second supervisor and record their yee to explain why he or she must undergo reasonable the employee to the collection site.
-DO NOT LET THEM Print name of first on-site Supervisor Employ yee Representative Signature DATE: Print name of second Supervisor Employer R Representative Signature DATE:
+(MUST be completed in conjunction with Section I and/or Section II) ~Please print information~ alcohol use; (d) recent changes in behavior that have le only observable contemporaneous change in behavior onto made by the employee; (c) specific signs of drug or d up to your contemporaneous observations; and (e) the tions of drug or alcohol use.
+[Attach documentation, if Secti ion IV initiate a test; orFor Section II, you will need to identify at least thr (1) contemporaneous observations (direct st today) regarding the manifestations of impairment to ee (3) contemporaneous observations, (signs that occur categories, regarding the manifestations of impairment Conduct a brief meeting with the employee to expsuspicion drug and alcohol tests.
+Escort the emploRIVE. olain why the employee must undergo reasonable oyee to the collection site.
+DO NOT LET THEM Print name of first on-site Supervisor Employee Repres sentative Signature DATE: Print name of second Supervisor Employer Representa tive Signature DATE:

-Memorandum of Understanding July 1, 2014- June 30, 2019 City and County of San Francisco Laborers, Local 261
+Memorandum of Understanding July 1, 2022- June 30, 2024 City and County of San Francisco Laborers, Local 261